KorayErkan/tw-portfolio/tutorial/command-line-tutorial.md

     [-Directory]
 </pre>

-Here, the dot (".") after the command is a shorthand for specifying the current directory.
-The cmdlet assumes that this is the parameter for its `Path` switch.
-Using that switch, any arbitrary directory&mdash;including those on other drives&mdash;can be listed.
-For example:
+Its common use is pretty straightforward:

 <pre id="cmdln-text">
-C:\Users\John\Documents>Get-ChildItem -Path H:\Backup\Reports
+C:\Users\John\Documents>Get-ChildItem .
 </pre>

+Here, the dot after the command is a shorthand for specifying the directory we are in.
+The cmdlet assumes that this is the parameter for its `Path` switch.

+> <span id="note-byline">In most command line implementations on various operating systems, it is a common convention to represent the current directory with '`.`' and the parent directory with '`..`'</span>

+Using that switch, any arbitrary directory&mdash;including those on other drives&mdash;can be listed regardless of what the current directory is.
 It is also possible to list multiple directories by separating their names with a comma:

-> <span id="note-byline">Certain switches of cmdlets allow multiple values if it is reasonable to do so.
-The values should be specified as a comma-separated list, and although it is not necessary to place them in quotes (single or double), it is a good practice to do so for readability</span>

 <pre id="cmdln-text">
 C:\Users\John\Documents>Get-ChildItem -Path ".\Documents", ".\Reports"
 </pre>

+> <span id="note-byline">Certain switches of cmdlets allow multiple values if it is reasonable to do so.
+The values should be specified as a comma-separated list, and although it is not necessary to place them in quotes (single or double), it is a good practice to do so for readability</span>

-Here, the ".\" before the directory names tells the cmdlet to look for these directories under the current one.
+Here, the '`.\`' before the directory names tells the cmdlet to look for these directories under the current one.
+You can omit it since it is the default.

 Getting back to our example of listing the contents of the current directory, here's a typical output: